 I crested the snow covered Dorothy Pass just before noon, logging nearly 15 miles.
 I was pooped.
 I took 45 minutes to eat and rest, then caught my second wind.

-Busted out a six mile downhill fraught with even more mosquitos, water crossings, and snowpacks.
-I lost the trail once again in the scattered snowpacks, burning up more precious daylight.
+Busted out a six mile downhill fraught with even more mosquitoes, water crossings, and snow packs.
+I lost the trail once again in the scattered snow packs, burning up more precious daylight.
 Shortly after finding the trail, I passed the 1000 mile mark.

 Next was a 7 mile climb to the top of the ridge that would lead me to Sonora Pass and Hwy 108.
 This climb, especially the last few miles through snow and over shale rock (all makeshift, non original trail) completely wiped me out, but upon reaching the ridge crest, I caught my third wind.
 It was totally open, and reminded me a lot of Franconia Ridge in the White Mountains on the AT.